Ethylene glycol: Precursor to polymers

-Other uses
+Other Attributes

 Dehydrating agent

 Ethylene glycol is used in the natural gas industry to remove water vapor from natural gas before further processing, in much the same manner as triethylene glycol (TEG).

 Hydrate inhibition

 Because of its high boiling point and affinity for water, ethylene glycol is a useful desiccant.
 Ethylene glycol is widely used to inhibit the formation of natural gas clathrates (hydrates) in long multiphase pipelines that convey natural gas from remote gas fields to a gas processing facility.
-Ethylene glycol can be recovered from the natural gas and reused as an inhibitor after purification treatment that removes water and inorganic salts.
+Ethylene glycol can be recovered from natural gas and reused as an inhibitor after purification treatment that removes water and inorganic salts.

 Natural gas is dehydrated by ethylene glycol.
 In this application, ethylene glycol flows down from the top of a tower and meets a rising mixture of water vapor and hydrocarbon gases.
 Dry gas exits from the top of the tower.
-The glycol and water are separated, and the glycol recycled.
+The glycol and water are separated, and the glycol is recycled.
 Instead of removing water, ethylene glycol can also be used to depress the temperature at which hydrates are formed.
 The purity of glycol used for hydrate suppression (monoethylene glycol) is typically around 80%, whereas the purity of glycol used for dehydration (triethylene glycol) is typically 95 to more than 99%.
 Moreover, the injection rate for hydrate suppression is much lower than the circulation rate in a glycol dehydration tower.